xenondevs/Docs/docs/nova/addon/addon-configuration.md

 ## loader

 A custom [plugin loader](https://docs.papermc.io/paper/dev/getting-started/paper-plugins#loaders).
-Defining a custom plugin loader will disable Nova's library loading mechanism via that can be accessed via the `libraryLoader` dependency configuration.
+Defining a custom plugin loader will disable Nova's library loading mechanism that can be accessed via the `libraryLoader` dependency configuration.

 Example: